|

 commercial with it.
 So, we got to know Terra a bit better at various

+points in her life, from younger to older.
 This is getting to the pretty recent stuff.
 The

 most "Modern" models of Terra show a wide degree of